Please Pass the Lion Kona Coffee

 Kona from Lion, forget the Regular Coffee

 From there I went back to school.
-In fact the reason I moved to this particular island was for the purpose of isolation; I could return to the university with minimum independent music promotion distractions and I felt I was going to need be in need of Lion Kona coffee for those long study nights.
+In fact the reason I moved to this particular island was for the purpose of isolation; I could return to the university with minimum independent media music promotions distractions and I felt I was going to need be in need of Lion Kona coffee for those long study nights.
 This house was inconveniently located for school.
 To encourage the youth of Hawaii to attend college there are a large number of incentive programs some even sponsored by my favorite Lion Coffee.
 One of those Lion coffee programs made it possible for me to live in the dorms bill free and that saved a large amount of money.
 My freshman year was on campus and let me tell you it was a fabulous time.
 One complaint: the University, do to cost will not let you put in window air conditioning and I’m not Lion there aren’t any.
 To hot for man on top!

 Lion Coffee, Ground and Brewed all Night